 Damage caused by a natural catastrophe, such as a hailstorm or extreme wind, is often described as an “act of God”.
 But fun fact: you won’t find that phrase anywhere in a Canadian insurance policy.
 Instead, you’ll see the word “perils” to describe events that are covered and “exclusions” for those that aren’t.

 REPLACEMENT COST AND CASH VALUE COVERAGE AREN’T THE SAME

 If you have replacement cost coverage, your home and contents will be replaced or repaired without applying depreciation after an insured loss, up to the limits of your policy.
 But if you have actual cash value coverage, your settlement is subject to depreciation.
 This means your insurer will pay the cost to repair or replace damaged property minus depreciation for an insured loss.

 YOUR HOME NEEDS TO BE PART OF YOUR VACATION PLAN

 No matter what the season, make your home look lived in: use a light timer and/or motion sensor lights, try to have someone pick up your mail on a regular basis, get a neighbour to park in your driveway—and don’t post vacation pictures to social media while you’re still away.
-If you’re away on vacation during heating season (when you’re typically running your furnace), most policies require you to either drain your pipes and turn off the water, have someone check your home every day, or use a monitored temperature sensor.
-Failure to do so could leave you on the hook if your pipes burst in your absence.
+If you’re away on vacation during the heating season (when you’re typically running your furnace), most policies require you to either turn off the water and drain your pipes and appliances, have someone check your home every day to ensure heat is maintained, or use a temperature sensor that is monitored at a central monitoring station.
+Failure to do so could leave you on the hook if your pipes freeze and burst in your absence.